-Across several practice areas, he has played an instrumental role in protecting his clients’ valuable technology, much of which gears the ubiquitous products and daily transactions underpinning the economy today.
-In 2013, he won summary judgment for Microsoft dismissing a patent infringement action relating to an invention that enables certain capabilities of speech recognition software.
+Mr. Lender has played an instrumental role in protecting his clients’ valuable technology, much of which gears the ubiquitous products and daily transactions underpinning the economy today.
+In 2015, following oral argument before the Federal Circuit Court, Mr. Lender secured for Microsoft the affirmation of a lower court’s decision granting summary judgment of non-infringement and invalidity, a ruling that dismissed a patent infringement action relating to an invention that enables certain capabilities of speech recognition and word processing software.
 In 2012, Mr. Lender won a major appellate victory for StubHub before the North Carolina Court of Appeals, which, on an issue of first impression, ruled that StubHub was immune from liability under the federal Communications Decency Act for the unlawful price of concert tickets resold by third parties on its website – a decision of critical importance to Internet websites and the growth of e-commerce.
 In 2013, Financial Times highlighted Mr. Lender’s work on this and other matters in the “Lawyers to the Innovators” section of the publication’s annual “US Innovative Lawyers” report.
-Earlier, on behalf of Nuance Communications, he obtained as lead counsel the favorable settlement of a patent infringement litigation regarding error correction technology in voice recognition software, which enables features in many products, including cellular phones.

 Mr. Lender is a recognized expert, author and frequent lecturer on electronic discovery issues.
 He is the co-author of the leading treatise on the subject, entitled Electronic Discovery: Law and Practice, originally published by Aspen Publishers in 2003, author of Privilege Issues in the Age of Electronic Discovery, originally published by BNA in 2008, and head of the Firm’s E-Discovery Task Force.

-He is regularly recognized as a leading litigator by Legal 500, Chambers USA, and Benchmark Litigation, and noted for his experience in patent and IP law issues, E-Discovery, and class action disputes.
-In 2016, Chambers USA again recognized him as among the top commercial litigators in New York.
-Clients have commented in Chambers USA that he is a “go-to litigator who is smart and cuts to the chase,” and “extraordinarily bright, strategic, and practical.”
+He is regularly recognized as a leading trial lawyer and litigator by Legal 500, Chambers USA, and Benchmark Litigation.
+In 2016, Chambers USA again recognized him as among the top commercial litigators in New York, with clients calling him a “go-to litigator who is smart and cuts to the chase,” while Legal 500 named him as one of the top 50 leading trial lawyers nationwide.
 In 2012, he was recognized as one of five “Class Action MVPs” nationwide by Law360 and named among the Lawdragon 500 Leading Lawyers in America.

 Mr. Lender is on the Executive Board of New York Lawyers for the Public Interest and recently won a jury verdict in the Southern District of New York for a prisoner in a §1983 lawsuit.